devnax/naxcss/README.md

 ## Responsive
-How you can wite responsive css.
-It's very simple to responsive any ui. remember you must need to add breakpoints in the css option. then the key which you add in breakpoint that you can use to responsive.
+It's very simple to responsive any ui. remember you must need to add `breakpoints` in the css option. then the key which you add in `breakpoints` that you can use to responsive.

 ```jsx
 import { css } from 'naxcss '